The walk home after the Mississippi State game was kind of surreal. People were pointing at him, smiling at him, shouting his name—his new name.

-No it would not have.
+No, it would not have.
 Because it wasn’t just the deadpan, emotionless stare.
 He’s not the Stare Guy.
 He’s the Mustache Guy.
 America is close to allowing its young men to sport ‘staches unironically, but we’re still not there.
 It’s still a wink at something.
 Still something you do for a goofy fraternity shot.
 Or for charity.
-Add a ‘stache to the stare and to the Number One finger and the sustained roar of the crowd and there’s no way the camera is going to move away, especially when the alternative—the game, with eight minutes left—was so… you know… not the Mustache Guy.
+Add a ‘stache to the stare, and add all that to the No. 1 finger and to the sustained roar of the crowd, and there’s no way the camera is going to move away, especially when the alternative—the game, with eight minutes left—was so very… un-Mustache Guy.

 “So I kind of look over,” Tribble says, “and there’s my giant face on the screen and I just went to my go-to gesture.”

 The No. 1–it’s something he and his friends have done for a while.
 Someone pulls out a camera?
 They pull out the index finger.

 He held it there, staring, stone faced–the face is part of it–and he held it.
 And held it.